-After seeing my cable bill reach new heights month after month, I decided to cut the cord a year ago.
+After seeing my cable bill reach new heights month after month, I decided to cut the cord back in 2012.
 And you know what?
 It wasn’t bad at all.
-Here are some tips and devices to help ease the transition to saving money.
+Here are some tips, services and devices to help ease the transition to saving money!

 First, you will need a broadband internet service, which many times comes from the cable company.
 And, if you’re service provider is like mine, it’s probably cheaper to pay about $10 for basic cable and receive a discount on your internet for “bundling” the two services.
 Be sure to research the prices with your provider before cutting the cord completely, as you may still need that cord to truly save.